realmbs/OSCPREF/README.md

     ├── file-transfers.md               # Multiple file transfer methods
     ├── one-liners.md                   # Useful one-liner commands
     └── troubleshooting.md              # Common issues and solutions

+## Getting Started

+1. **Clone the repository**: `git clone <repo-url>`
+2. **Browse by category**: Navigate to the folder that matches your current task
+3. **Search efficiently**: Use the search features mentioned above
+4. **Bookmark frequently used commands**: Keep your most-used references handy

+## Contributing

+This is a living document.
+Feel free to:
+- Add new commands and techniques
+- Improve existing documentation
+- Fix any errors or outdated information
+- Suggest new categories or organization improvements

+---